Jorgeperez246/simple-js-app/README.md

-App focused on different javascript and multiple frameworks.
+App focused on javascript and multiple frameworks.

 Displays up to 150 different pokemon along with their heights and types using a pokemon API.